 That first day while Mother unpacked at the motor court, the field where the tent would be was already buzzing.
 Trucks arrived filled with people who drove out to watch the tent go up.
 Children stayed home from school to see it.
 A circle of onlookers surrounded the proceedings all day.

-Workers would lay the tent sections flat on the ground, push them up with big tent poles and stretch the guy-wires tight.
+Workers laid the tent sections flat on the ground then pushed them up with big tent poles and stretched the guy-wires tight.
 Before departing , roustabouts taught volunteers how to work the flaps every night, some flaps up, some down, employing a specific choreography intended to outsmart the weather.

 Daddy and Mother always conferred about how everything would look, the sign out in front, the cross behind the podium, the altar, and Daddy had specific measurements he was comfortable with for the platform.
 Several steps were needed and a ramp was built for loading sound equipment and a piano.
 A generator was concealed behind a tent flap.
 Our car became our own backstage area.
 Every night, Leslie and I carried music and instruments and helped set up.

-Another truck would roll up and unload a piano.
-Daddy would direct them to place it at a specific angle so the crowd could see Sister Fern and also so the music-makers could see the congregation.
+Another truck rolled up and deposited a piano.
+Daddy directed them to place it at a specific angle so the crowd could see Sister Fern and also so the music-makers could see the congregation.

 A bunch of kids, including us, sprinkled sawdust on the ground under the tent.
 When we heard the putt-putt-putt of a small crop duster, we looked up as handbills about the revival floated down from the sky.
 The pilot swooped away, going on to drop the brightly colored fliers all around the area.